mkannan-tsi/MongoExtract/README.md

 •	Modify the vital details such as host name, port number, db name, collection name, etc.

 •	Run the script
 <br /><br />

-Notes -

-•	In case of incremental extract, the filter can be added when querying the database using collection.find (line 65), for which syntax  can be found at http://api.mongodb.com/python/current/api/pymongo/collection.html#pymongo.collection.Collection.find.
-<br /><br />

 Acknowledgement -